getcarina/getcarina.com/_tutorials/004-porting-your-application.md

 8233af59a1a632a0e3325bdba2a51356d0b929b35e889013469f1e095c21f10f
 ```

+5. Source the `amphora/docker.env` locally from within the `RAILS_ROOT/amphora/` directory so that you can inspect your RCS containers: `./amphora/docker.env`

-5. Add the cluster IP address to your host file.
+6. Add the cluster IP address to the host file on the computer where you're browsing to the cluster IP address.
 1. To find your cluster IP address, run the following command: `docker inspect interlock | egrep -e ".*HostIp.*[0-9]" | cut -d \" -f 4`
 1. Edit the `/etc/hosts` file to add the cluster IP address.
+Interlock uses the hostname to determine routing.
 Following is an example of the line to add:
 `104.130.0.17 test.com`

-6. Launch the Rails application.
+7. Launch the Rails application.
 After updating your `/etc/hosts` file, simply navigate to `test.com` in your browser.
 The Rails application should be displayed.

-7. Monitor the cluster's performance.
+8. Monitor the cluster's performance.
 Interlock provides a web UI for monitoring.
 Visit `test.com/haproxy?stats`; the username is `stats` and the password is `interlock`.

 ### Troubleshooting